 Until now we received 23 responses to our paint questionnaire.
 23 might seem a disappointing number, but it actually is a big chunk of the total number of Dutch animators who have worked with cels, are still alive and have an email address.
-With thanks to the team of the Holland Animation Film Festival, who kindly send out our questionnaire to all animators and animation professionals in their directory.
+With thanks to the team of the Holland Animation Film Festival, who kindly sent out our questionnaire to all animators and animation professionals in their directory.
 We are waiting for more response before we process all the data, but we would like to give you a sneak preview of the results:

 Pie chart representing the different paints used by respondents to our paint questionnaire.

 We love rainbows, but in this pie charts a rainbow is what we feared, not what we hoped for.
 Each colour represents a different paint used by animators on cels.
 Based on the type of binder in the paint formula, the paints in our rainbow fall into different paint groups: acrylic, alkyd, polyvinyl acetate and water based binders.
 Each paint group responds differently to environmental conditions or certain solvents used in restoration.
 Thus: the more paint groups, the more difficult the job of the conservator.

 Respondents to our questionnaire could choose from a list of paints provided in the questionnaire or an open field in which they could enter paints we did not think of, such as oil paint and ceramic paint (!).
 Animators had different reasons for choosing specific paints.
 Sometimes they preferred certain qualities such as opacity/transparency or drying time, other times they chose a paint simply because it was the cheapest option (usually latex wall paint).

 Based on these answers we can conclude we can expect every type of paint on a cel, which makes it hard, if not impossible, to develop an all inclusive approach with regard to conservation or restoration.
 Still, there could be certain unwritten laws, habits and patterns we have not yet discovered and can help conservators to identify certain paint groups and adjust their treatment accordingly.